rafatahmd/Chit-chat/README.md

-# android-app-2-1
+# Chit chat
-This is a application for Android.. built with Java with the help of firebase
+This is a real time chatting application for Android.
+Built with Java with the help of firebase.